suryapranesh4/Gift_Card_Management-HyperLedgerFabric/README.md

 # Gift Card Management!
-In this project, we will use Hyperledger Fabric to create a system for generating gift cards with balances and keeping track of all the data related to them in a ledger.
+Hyperledger Fabric system for generating gift cards with balances and keeping track of all the data related to them in a ledger.
 The ledger will be distributed and immutable, ensuring the security and transparency of the gift card transactions.

-### The project will have the following functionalities:
+### Functionalities:

 1. <ins>Show all cards</ins>: The system will allow retailers to view all the gift cards that have been created, along with their current balances and ownership information.